ChenyangZhang4/UEPlugins_Docs/CustomViewportViews_README.md

 3. Continue editing with the selected actor already centered in the viewport.

 Startup restoration does not intentionally re-center the viewport around the current selection.

-## Orthographic Cursor-Centered Zoom

-Custom orthographic views preserve the world position underneath the mouse cursor while using the mouse wheel.

-Instead of always zooming toward the center of the viewport, the zoom behaves similarly to Unreal Engine's native orthographic viewport navigation.

-This is particularly useful for large 2D or grid-based scenes.

 ## Viewport Persistence